wilsonmar/wilsonmar.github.io/_posts/2019-07-03-flood-local-setup.md

 To make that easy for you, a shell script was developed and made available in a GitHub.com repository.

+   PROTIP: Security conscious people would be wise to first copy the file, vet it with Security experts, then save the certified file within a corporate-sponsored vault, perhaps using Nexus or Artifactory.

-1. Use an internet browser (Google Chrome) to view
+1. Use an internet browser (Google Chrome) to view the raws script at my public GitHub repository:

    <a target="_blank" href="https://raw.githubusercontent.com/wilsonmar/DevSecOps/master/flood-io/flood-local-setup.sh">flood-local-setup.sh</a>

+   (The script is based in part on the <a target="_blank" href="https://docs.flood.io/#end-to-end-example">"End to End Example" shell script at Flood.io README</a>)

-   The script has the following steps:
+   Our script has the following steps:

    1. Collect parameters controlling this run:
    2. Context: Starting time stamp, OS versions, command attributes:
    3. Shell utility functions:
    4. Delete local repository if it's there (for idempotency):
-   5. Pre-requisites installation
+   5. Pre-requisites installation (jq to handle JSON)
    6. install cli
    7. Clone script from GitHub
    8. Run the script